captainalan/pelican-test/content/qwerty-theory.md

 - Doing physical training using simple or no equipment (e.g. dumbells you already have) rather than signing up for a fancy gym, buying an expensive new machine, etc.
-- Practicing more on your $200 guitar instead of looking at adds for a
+- Practicing more on your $200 guitar instead of looking at ads for a
   $2000 guitar.

 The time may come to upgrade your tools, but for now think about what